cvat-ai/cvat/site/content/en/docs/manual/basics/registration.md

 title: 'Registration'
 linkTitle: 'egistration'
 weight: 1
-description: 'App CVAT user registration and account access'
+description: 'App CVAT user registration and account access.'
 ---

 To start to annotate in CVAT, you need to